Article Writing Rules #

 How to use Marko’s input #

-Marko provides a raw markdown file with the following structure:
+Marko provides a raw markdown file with:

 - H2 headings (